Guide

 How points are awarded

-Points are awarded based on real Premier League player performances.
+Points are awarded based on real player performances.
 Stats are entered by the league admin after each gameweek's fixtures.
 Your Starting XI players' points are added to your weekly and season totals.

 Default scoring rules